Stochastic Nonlinear Control via Finite-dimensional Spectral Dynamic Embedding: Theoretical Analysis

 We provide a brief outline of our overall proof strategy.
 First, in~\secref{subsec:error_eval} we study the policy evaluation error.
 To do so, for any policy $\pi_k$ encountered during the algorithm, let $\hat{Q}^{\pi_k}$ denote the learned Q-value at the end of the policy evaluation step in Line~\ref{algline:policy_eval_end} of Algorithm \ref{alg:spectral_control}.
 Then, by the triangle inequality, the approximation error satisfies

 where $\tilde{Q}^{\pi_k}$ denotes the solution to a projected Bellman equation where the projection is onto the either the finite-dimensional random features ((Line~\ref{algline:random_feature} in Algorithm \ref{alg:spectral_feat_generation})) or Nystr\"om features (Line~\ref{algline:nystrom_feature} in Algorithm \ref{alg:spectral_feat_generation}); we explain this in greater detail in \secref{subsec:error_eval}.
 Essentially, the approximation error corresponds to the truncation error incurred by using finite-dimensional features, while the statistical error is the error incurred by using finitely many samples to approximate $\tilde{Q}^{\pi_k}$.
 Bounding these two sources of errors gives us a total error for policy evaluation bound in Theorem \ref{thm:total_error_evaluation}.
 Second, in \secref{subsec:control_analysis}, we study the policy optimization error of the natural policy gradient in Line \ref{algline:policy_update} of Algorithm \ref{alg:spectral_control}.
+We note that the policy optimization error includes a component inherited from the policy evaluation error.
 This culminates in Theorem \ref{thm:opt_policy}, which provides the overall performance guarantee for the control optimality of \algabb.